Blackgaurd/pathtracer-cpp/README.md

 ## To Do

+- change build tool from bazel to CMake for windows :weary:

 - importance base sampling with BRDF instead of uniform and random
 - explicit light sampling [here](https://computergraphics.stackexchange.com/questions/5152/progressive-path-tracing-with-explicit-light-sampling/5153#5153?newreg=ba3a51d61bf64da5a1b3a589287511b2)
   - punctual (point) light sources